teenasharma/play-internationalization-example/README.md

 ## Instructions :-

+- The Github code for the project is at : playing-reactive-mongo

+- Clone the project into local system

-- To run the Play Framework, Create a new application
+- To run the Play Framework

-- If you have never used Play before, then you can download a basic starter project from [here](http://www.playframework.com/download)
+- If you have never used Play before, you can refer from [here](http://www.playframework.com/download)

-- Create a new application using SBT:

-  sbt new playframework/play-scala-seed.g8

-- Execute sbt clean compile to build the product

 - Execute sbt run to execute the product